fluid-project/infusion-docs/src/documents/tutorial-prefsFrameworkMinimalFootprint/MinimalFootprint.md

 (see: [loadScripts.js](https://github.com/fluid-project/infusion/blob/master/examples/framework/preferences/minimalFootprint/js/loadScripts.js))

 <div class="infusion-docs-note"><strong>Note:</strong> The example below makes use of a build of Infusion, "infusion-custom.js", which is a concatenated JavaScript file.
 However, the linked
 code above uses the individual JavaScript files.
-Using the single "infusion-custom.js" file will save on server requests and is the prefered method, but will require a [custom build](#minified-custom-build) to be generated.</div>
+Using the single "infusion-custom.js" file will save on server requests and is the preferred method, but will require a [custom build](#minified-custom-build) to be generated.</div>

 ```html
 <!-- Add the following script tag to the HTML of each page -->